Paying for Your Degree

 Financing your program

 Dean's Leadership Scholarships: The school awards Dean's Leadership Scholarships for incoming full-time students with demonstrated leadership capacity and experience who plan to attend the University Park campus.
 The award will automatically renew for the second academic year as long as students remain in good academic standing and are enrolled in the two-year full-time program.
 The amount is $25,000 per year renewable up to two years.
 Only prospective students are eligible to apply for this scholarship.
-Prospective students who complete the admission application by the priority deadline (November 15) will be emailed a link to apply for the Dean's Leadership Scholarship as long as they meet all required criteria.
+Prospective students who apply by the November 15 priority deadline will be considered for the Dean’s Leadership Scholarship as long as they meet all required criteria.

 MSW Merit Scholarships: The faculty review committee selects students with outstanding academic merit and social work experience for the MSW Merit Scholarships based on information provided in the admission application.
 There is no separate application required for this scholarship.
 Only incoming students will be considered for this award.
 Students in the two-year program can be awarded up to $20,000 per year renewable up to two years, and students in the three- or four-year program can be awarded up to $12,000 over the length of the program.
 Students selected for this scholarship will be notified shortly after receiving their admission decision.